Using the Diff Detector Component

 - Fields to Compare grid

-The Fields To Compare grid will display all the available fields from the primary input source.
-Each of these fields can be paired to a field in the secondary source.
-For every field that has been paired it is possible to designate these fields as a primary key.
-A compound primary key is created from all the primary fields that are selected, and the compound key must be unique within each source.
-The compound primary key is used to determine which rows to compare in the old data input and new data input.
+The Fields To Compare grid will display all the available fields from the old data input.
+Each of these fields can be paired to a field in the new data input.
+For every field that has been paired it is possible to designate the field as a business key.
+A compound business key is created from all the business key fields that are selected, and the compound key must be unique within each input.
+The compound business key is used to determine which rows to compare in the old data input and new data input.
 When fields of different types are compared, the component attempts to convert them to a common type, and compare them.
 For example when comparng a decimal number, 5.00 and an integer value 5 the values will be considered equal.
 This does not apply to key fields.
 Key fields must be the same value and the same type to be considered equal.

-The primary input columns that are visible can be filtered by entering text in the Filter text box.
+The old data input columns that are visible can be filtered by entering text in the Filter text box.

 - Hide Unpaired Fields